 In Behind the Rising Sun, a Japanese soldier grabs a Chinese boy from his mother and throws him up in the air so that he will fall on a bayonet.
 In another scene, one soldier removes a baby from its mother, and two others take her back inside her house and shut the door.
 Above the screaming infant there is a flyer that says, “PROCLAMATION!
 ALL women in this area will remain at home until further notice.
 All women will welcome all Japanese soldiers.”

 In Edge of Darkness, a Norwegian village is under the jackboot of a Nazi battalion and a merciless commandant.
 To forestall a revolt, he issues an order, “All restrictions on our troops are to be lifted.
 They are free to do in this town as they please.”
-A soldier rapes a female of the underground; her father kills the rapist; the woman, her father and the other leaders of the underground must dig their own mass grave.
+After a soldier rapes a woman (who is a leader of the underground), her father kills the rapist.
+The woman, her father and the others in the resistance are ordered to dig their own mass grave.
 Just before they are shot, the townsfolk launch the revolt.
 When the mutual slaughter is over, the village is depopulated – the corpses of hundreds of Nazis and Norwegians lie in heaps wherever the camera pans.
 With his troops all dead, the commandant blows out his brains.
-A handful of locals who survive, including the raped woman, go on with the resistance as guerrillas.
+A handful of locals who survive, including the raped woman, continue their anti-fascist fight as guerrillas based in forests.

 Rape is not the only way females are sexually violated.
 In Women in Bondage, according to “the principle guiding the life and existence of all Hitler women and Hitler girls…children and ever more children will make the Reich eternal.”
 A girl in this film – and also in Hitler’s Children – who will not submit to assembly line reproduction is executed.
 At a Prague restaurant next to the Vitava River in Hostages, a drunken and sobbing Nazi lieutenant says to a washroom attendant, “It’s more than a man can bear.
 The girl I was to marry – they’ve sent her to a breeding colony.”
 Once he is alone, the officer drowns himself.